AaltoSciComp/scicomp-docs/index.rst

 Data management
 ===============

-On this site, you can some information and instructions on data management.
+In this section, you can some information and instructions on data management.
 Higher level information can be found on the `Aalto Research Data Management pages
 <http://www.aalto.fi/en/research/research_data_management/>`_.